 Six years ago in Cambridge, being surrounded by people from all over the world, made me reflect on the multicultural/multilingual aspect of my life.
 It was in Cambridge that, for the first time in my life, I actively gave this matter a serious thought and then I put those thoughts to paper.
 Eventually resulting in chapter 12 of Colours of a Cultural Chameleon: Communist Cambridge.

 I smiled when I saw it.
 I often code-switch, Dutch, English, Hindi & even some Spanish.
-I love code-switching when speaking to other multilinguals, while making my grocery lists, and my personal diary is of course written in different languages too, but I try to avoid code-switching ‘in public’.
+I love code-switching when speaking to other multilinguals, while making my grocery lists, and in my personal diary of course I’ve written in different languages too, but I try to avoid code-switching ‘in public’.

 I love code-switching, but I know some people find it quite annoying and propagate the use of local words instead of English words.
-Don’t ‘Americanize’, in other words don’t lose or dilute the local vocabulary.
-I certainly agree with this to some extend.
+Don’t ‘Americanize’; in other words, don’t lose or dilute the local vocabulary.
+I certainly agree with this to some extent.
 In my opinion it would be a shame if all the world would speak only one language (English).
 I think it’s important to preserve world languages and not let them be erased or replaced by English.
 Am I the right person though to make this claim, as I myself am a culprit?